aksoumya99/crypto-live-price/README.md

 Data can be fetched using Postman currently.

-Mongo DB is indexed for faster querying.
+The database is indexed for faster querying.

 The Frontend code will be added incrementally in the upcoming days.